Prefab Review Guide

 Next step

-If overrides are the main pain point, continue with why Unity prefab merges are so hard or inspect a semantic review workflow on the tool page.
+If overrides are the main pain point, continue with Unity Nested Prefabs Explained or inspect a semantic review workflow on the MergeSight page.